20th anniversary of the 1989 Tiananmen Square protests and massacre: Background

 In the Tiananmen Square protests of 1989, thousands of students and protests had gathered in Tiananmen Square, when troops opened fire.
 An unknown number of people were wounded or died in the massacre.
 As the People's Republic of China has publicly embraced the one country, two systems model of governance for Hong Kong, the annual 4 June observance which has become a tradition since 1989 has continued after the transfer of sovereignty from Britain to China.
 It is the only place on Chinese soil where the event is openly commemorated in any way and on any scale.

 The 20th anniversary was commemorated in the backdrop of the release of Zhao Ziyangs memoirs to the public on 14 May 2009, entitled Prisoner of the State: The Secret Journal of Premier Zhao Ziyang.
 That same day, Chief Executive of Hong Kong, Donald Tsang spoke in the Legislative Council on a motion demanding vindication of the Tiananmen pro-democracy movement, Tsang said he believed 'Hong Kong people will make an objective assessment of the nation's development', after noting China's economic development.
-His claim that he was echoing the sentiments of Hong Kong people provoked a furor, for which he quickly apologized.
+His claim that he was echoing the sentiments of Hong Kong people provoked a furore, for which he quickly apologised.

 'I understand Hong Kong people's feelings about June 4, but the incident happened many years ago.
 The country's development in many areas has since achieved tremendous results and brought economic prosperity to Hong Kong.
 I believe Hong Kong people will make an objective assessment of the nation's development...
 My view represents the opinion of Hong Kong people in general, and the opinion of citizens has affected my view.
 What I have just said is how I feel about the views of the people of Hong Kong.'